Nanjing Military Region

 The Nanjing Military Region (南京军区) was one of the former seven military command regions for the Chinese People's Liberation Army.
-Its jurisdiction covers all military and armed police located in Anhui, Jiangsu, Zhejiang, Jiangxi, Fujian, and Shanghai.
-It also covers Taiwan, which is claimed by the People's Republic of China but administered by the Republic of China.
-The head of the region was Cai Yingting.
+Its jurisdiction covered all military and armed police located in Anhui, Jiangsu, Zhejiang, Jiangxi, Fujian, and Shanghai.
+It also covered Taiwan, which is claimed by the People's Republic of China but administered by the Republic of China.
+The final head of the region was Cai Yingting.
 This region is now part of the Eastern Theater Command.

 The 60th Corps was active in the Nanjing Military Region until disbanded in late 1985.

 In 2005, the International Institute for Strategic Studies listed the formation with an estimated 250,000 personnel, three group armies (1st, 12th, and 31st Group Armies), two armoured, one mechanised infantry, three motorised infantry, and one artillery division.
 There were also one armoured, four motorised infantry, two artillery, three anti-aircraft brigades, plus an anti-tank regiment.

 The headquarters for the East Sea Fleet were located within the region, at Ningbo.